Blake-McCullough/Blake-McCullough/README.md

   # Hello, folks! <img src="https://raw.githubusercontent.com/Blake-McCullough/Blake-McCullough/master/wave.gif" width="30px">

-  My name is Blake McCullough and I'm a year 11 student with a heart for passion and coding!.
-I'm from Australia, living in Perth and currently working at doing an internship with [ES2](https://www.es2.com.au/).
+  My name is Blake McCullough and I'm a student at TAFE doing a CERT IV i CyberSecurity with a heart for passion and coding!.
+I'm from Australia, living in Perth and currently working at doing an internship with [HyprFire](https://www.hyprfire.com/).
 You can find me on [Linkedin](https://www.linkedin.com/in/blake-mccullough-0bb6a1203/).

   ## &#x1F3A5; Twitch and Youtube